 Some of our Past volunteers Include:

 Jeff Harris - Went on to Mercia Sound and then to become Programmer/Presenter at Radio FAB FM.
-Sadly Jeff passed away earlier this year (2018).
+Sadly Jeff passed away last year (2018).

 Jim Lee - Left us and also went on to Mercia Sound, then to BBC CWR and is now a freelance journalist who sometimes works as a continuity announcer on BBC4 and BBC7.